mroughan/aleph-zero-heroes/content/about.md

 **This is a blog about (mathematical) data science of large-scale hybrid narratives and superheros in particular.**

-The title of the blog comes from a, perhaps obscure, piece of
+The title of the blog comes from a perhaps obscure piece of
 mathematics: [aleph zero](https://en.wikipedia.org/wiki/Aleph_number) is (mathematically speaking) the cardinality of the set of natural numbers, which is a pretty mathsy way of saying "infinity".
 So the